 - vegetable oils and fats (small amounts, in solid form, or soaked up with paper or cardboard); sauces and dressings

 - soiled cardboard: pizza boxes, French fry containers, egg cartons

 - cold ashes produced by burning untreated wood

 - paper vacuum bags and their contents (human or animal hair, feathers, dust)

-- paper (soiled or clean): tissues, paper towel, paper napkins, newspaper, muffin liners
+- soiled paper: tissues, paper towel, paper napkins, newspaper, muffin liners

 - pet food

 - garden waste (flowers, fruit, vegetables, plants, weeds)

 - grass clippings, peat and other plants